-- 7.11 Where a licence is suspended, unless suspended under powers of "immediate suspension", the licensee may appeal the decision to the Magistrates Court and may continue to work until the appeal is determined. - 7.12 A driver's licence may be suspended with immediate effect where it is in the interests of public safety to do so.
-The driver may appeal this decision to the Magistrates' Court but this will not affect the suspension starting with immediate effect.
+61.1 Where a licence is suspended, unless suspended under powers of "immediate suspension", the licensee may appeal the decision to the Magistrates Court and may continue to work until the appeal is determined.

+61.2 A driver's licence may be suspended with immediate effect where it is in the interests of public safety to do so.
+The driver may appeal this decision to the Magistrates' Court, but is advised to get independent legal advice on this.

-Refusal to grant
+62 Enforcement and Compliance - Refusal to grant

-7.13 This Licensing Authority has the discretion to decide that a licence will not be granted if the vehicle, driver or operator does not meet the requirements of the policy or conditions of licensing.
+62.1 This Licensing Authority has the discretion to decide that a licence will not be granted if the vehicle, driver or operator does not meet the requirements of the policy or conditions of licensing.
 There is a right of appeal to the Magistrates' Court and thereafter to the Crown Court.
 In the case of a refusal to grant a hackney carriage proprietors (vehicle) licence, the right of appeal is directly to the Crown Court.

-Revocation of a licence
+63 Enforcement and Compliance - Revocation of licence

-- 7.14 Where a licence holder has had a licence revoked other than under powers of "immediate revocation" they may appeal this decision to a Magistrates Court and may continue to work until the appeal is determined. - 7.15 A driver's licence may be revoked with immediate effect where it is in the interests of public safety to do so.
-The driver may appeal this decision to the Magistrates' Court but this will not affect the suspension starting with immediate effect.
+- 63.1 Where a licence holder has had a licence revoked other than under powers of "immediate revocation" they may appeal this decision to a Magistrates Court and may continue to work until the appeal is determined. - 63.2 A driver's licence may be revoked with immediate effect where it is in the interests of public safety to do so.
+The driver may appeal this decision to the Magistrates' Court but is advised to get independent legal advice on this.

-Refusal to renew
+64 Enforcement and Compliance - Refusal to renew

-7.16 This Licensing Authority has the discretion to decide that, especially in the circumstances where a licence is due to expire, it would be more appropriate to refuse to renew the licence as an alternative to revocation.
+64.1 This Licensing Authority has the discretion to decide that, especially in the circumstances where a licence is due to expire, it would be more appropriate to refuse to renew the licence as an alternative to revocation.
 Drivers have the right of appeal to the Magistrates' Court.